Workers' Party of Turkey (1961): History

 TİP was once again banned after the military coup in 1980.
 This time, Boran went to exile in Europe and the party continued to operate clandestinely.
 In 1987, it merged with the Communist Party of Turkey to form the United Communist Party of Turkey in Brussels.

+The party was refounded with the same name in 2017, led by Erkan Baş.
+The modern TİP was formed by a faction that emerged within the TKP after a split in 2014, therefore it is not a direct successor of the historical TİP.
+TİP currently has 4 MPs in the Grand National Assembly of Turkey.